DaveTanKY/IDAssignment1/README.md

 I had trouble making the promotions page responsive.
 I played around with it and ended up changing the width sizes of the box during different pixel width of the device.
 I also changed the placing of some of the text on mobile devices.
 To accomodate that i also had to add font weight to the text to make sure it is visible.

+This website is responsive and mobile devices will be able to surf this page as well.
+The mobile view for the website will have different layouts.
+Most of which will be aligned vertically instead of horizontally as the mobile screen is much smaller than on a computer.
+This allows the mobile user to still be able to find all the information they need using their mobile phones.

 #Credits
 Content